duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 With every step, they carried the faint glimmer of faith, like a flickering lantern in the darkness.
 For what else, in all the world, can one do but to hope and to move forward?

-Which song would they listen to in the end, when they think of each others?
+Which song would they play in the end, when they think of each others?